thomasvincent/macos-git-automation/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have added tests that prove my fix is effective or that my feature works
 - [ ] New and existing unit tests pass locally with my changes
 - [ ] Any dependent changes have been merged and published in downstream modules
+- [ ] I have checked my code and corrected any misspellings
+- [ ] I have updated the version number in relevant files
+- [ ] I have tested with WordPress coding standards

+## WordPress Specific Checks:

+- [ ] I have properly sanitized and validated all user inputs
+- [ ] I have properly escaped all outputs
+- [ ] I have used WordPress core functions where appropriate
+- [ ] I have followed WordPress naming conventions
+- [ ] I have tested with WordPress debug mode enabled
+- [ ] I have tested with different user roles and permissions